 Chajul, the community where Limitless Horizons Ixil works, was especially vulnerable at this time.
 It lacks quality medical services and suffers from high rates of lung disease due to the open fires used for cooking in homes.
 People already living in poverty were struggling even more financially.
 Lockdowns limited work options and reduced remittances sent back to Guatemala from loved ones abroad, which community members often rely on for basic necessities like soap and food.
 Government aid had limited impact in Chajul, in many cases not reaching the hands of those most in need.
 One challenge was that receipt of the government’s checks required electricity bills to prove residence – but electricity is lacking in many homes in Chajul.

-The challenges that Chajul’s families always face are only being exacerbated right now, and we are adapting to address our scholars’, library users’, and the broader community’s needs.
-We have developed the following urgent and innovative programming:
+During 2020 and 2021 our small team demonstrated incredible adaptability, teamwork, and dedication in supporting Chajul’s youth and families impacted by this crisis.
+The challenges that Chajul’s families always face were only exacerbated, but we adapted to address our scholars’, library members’, and the broader community’s needs.
+We developed the following urgent and innovative programming:

 Weekly Phone Check-ins

 Our local team called all 39 of our scholars’ families each week.
 These calls were an opportunity to check in with them about their mental and physical health and ask about any specific needs or difficulties the family may have.
 From there, we assessed what actions to take in order to best support our families.
 Additionally, our staff was on hand to clarify or translate any aspects of the situation that our Ixil-speaking families did not understand.